 \section{Abstract}

-Star formation from metal-free gas, the hallmark of the first generation of Population III stars, was long assumed to occur in the very early Universe.
+Star formation from metal-free gas, the hallmark of the first generation of Population III stars, was long assumed to occur only in the very early Universe.
 We report the discovery of MPG-CR3 (Metal-Pristine Galaxy COSMOS Redshift 3; hereafter CR3), an extremely metal-poor galaxy at redshift $ z= 3.193\pm0.016$.
 From JWST, VLT, and Subaru observations, CR3 exhibits exceptionally strong Ly$\alpha$, H$\alpha$, and \hei$\,\lambda$10830 emission.
-We measure rest-frame equivalent widths of EW$_0$(Ly$\alpha$) $\approx822~\AA$ and EW$_0$(H$\alpha$) $\approx2814~\AA$, among the highest seen in star-forming systems.
-No metal lines, e.g. \oiii$\,\lambda\lambda4959,5007$, \civ$\,\lambda\lambda1548,1550$, have statistically significant detections, placing a 2-$\sigma$ abundance upper limit of 12+log(O/H) $< 6.52$ ($Z < 8\times10^{-3}\ Z_\odot$).
-The observed Ly$\alpha$/H$\alpha$ flux ratio is $\approx13.9$, indicating negligible dust attenuation.
+We measure rest-frame equivalent widths of EW$_0$(Ly$\alpha$) $= 822\pm101\AA$ and EW$_0$(H$\alpha$) $= 2814\pm327\AA$, among the highest seen in star-forming systems.
+No metal lines, e.g. \oiii$\,\lambda\lambda4959,5007$, \civ$\,\lambda\lambda1548,1550$, have statistically significant detections, placing a 2-$\sigma$ upper limit on the gas-phase metallicity of $12+\log(\mathrm{O/H}) < 6.52$ ($Z < 7 \times 10^{-3}\,Z_{\odot}$) with strong-line calibration established by JWST, making it the most metal-poor galaxy known at cosmic noon.
+Considering systematic uncertainties of $\gtrsim 0.3$ dex in the calibrations, the most conservative 2-$\sigma$ upper limit is set to $12+\log(\mathrm{O/H}) < 6.95$.
+The observed Ly$\alpha$/H$\alpha$ flux ratio is $13.9\pm2.5$, indicating negligible dust attenuation.
 Spectral energy distribution modeling with Pop III stellar templates indicates a very young ($\sim2$ Myr), low-mass ($M_* \approx 6.1\times 10^5 M_\odot$) stellar population.
 Further, the photometric redshifts reveal that \target could reside in a slightly underdense environment ($\delta \approx -0.12$). \target provides evidence that first-generation star formation could persist well after the epoch of reionization, challenging the conventional view that pristine star formation ended by $z\gtrsim6$.